durgamahesh16/artemisia/docs/components/teradata.md

  Extract data from Teradata to HDFS/Hive.
-The hadoop task nodes directly connect to Teradata nodes (AMPs) and the data from hadoop is loaded to Teradata with map reduce jobs processing the data in hadoop and transferring them over to Teradata.
-Preferred method of transferring large volume of data between Hadoop and Teradata.
+The hadoop task nodes directly connect to Teradata nodes (AMPs) and the data from Teradata is loaded to HDFS/Hive with map reduce jobs processing the data in hadoop and extracting them from Teradata.
+This is the preferred method of transferring large volume of data between Hadoop and Teradata.

- This requires TDCH library be installed on the local machine.
-This task supporr
+ This requires TDCH library to be installed on the local machine.
+The target can be either a random HDFS directory or a Hive table.
+The source can be either a Teradata table or a query.
+The task sports a truncate option which will delete the contents of target HDFS directory or truncate the data in the Hive table depending on the target-type selected.
+The **split-by** fields decides how the data is distributed and parallelized.
+The default value for this field is *hash*.

+ To use hive as a target the field **tdch-settings.libjars** must be set with all the

+ * Hive conf dir
+ * Hive library jars (jars in lib directory of hive)

+ The **tdch-settings.libjars** field supports java style glob pattern. so for eg if hive lib path is located at `/var/path/hive/lib` and to add all the jars in the lib directory to the **tdch-settings.libjars** field one can use java style glob patterns such as `/var/path/hive/lib/*.jar`. so the most common value for **tdch-settings.libjars** will be like `libjars = ["/var/path/hive/conf", "/var/path/hive/lib/*.jar"]`.

+ If you want to set any specific TDCH command line argument that is not available in this task param such as `targettimestampformat`, `usexviews` etc, you can use the  **tdch-settings.misc-options** field to defined these arguments and values. for eg the below config object would effectively result in arguments `--foo bar --hello world` added to the TDCH CLI command.

+           misc-options = {
+              foo = bar,
+              hello = world
+           }

 #### Configuration Structure: